 The Human Element: AI as Co-Pilot, Not Autopilot

 Consider a retail chain that noticed its AI system flagging unusual patterns in its top-performing stores.
-The metrics looked concerning, but they didn't match traditional trouble indicators.
+The metrics looked concerning, but they did not match traditional trouble indicators.
 A human analyst investigated and discovered these stores were experimenting with a new customer service approach that temporarily disrupted conventional metrics but was actually driving long-term loyalty.
 The AI spotted the anomaly; humans understood the context.

 Common Pitfalls to Avoid